5HoSaZ/DS-Movie-Recommender/readme.md

 Code example on how to use our model can be found in [demo.ipynb](./demo.ipynb).

+For CB app demo using streamlit, run `streamlit run app_cb.py` in terminal.

-For app demo using streamlit, run `streamlit run app_cf.py` in terminal.
+For CF app demo using streamlit, run `streamlit run app_cf.py` in terminal.

 ## Citation